Dvergar/PODStream/README.md

 You can call `podstream.SerializerMacro.getSerialized()` from your application and get an Array of String of the types serialized.

-You can then use `Type.resolveClass(YourClass)` to resolve the type from the string returned if needed.
+You can then use `Type.resolveClass("YourClassName")` to resolve the type from the string returned if needed.